The Free Application for Federal Student Aid (FAFSA)

 is the first step toward applying and getting federal aid for college, career school, or graduate school.
 Santa Monica College will use your FAFSA data to determine your eligibility for state and school aid.
 All students are encouraged to complete and submit a FAFSA by March 2nd of each year.

 1. Collect financial related documents for you and parent of dependent student to facilitate the completion |

 of the FAFSA.
 To learn about the documents you may need to reference, please visit the FAFSA website at

 2. Apply by submitting the FAFSA online at www.fafsa.gov where you will first need to obtain a pin.

 Applicants and parent of dependent students need to have a pin number.

 Santa Monica College's Federal School Code is 001286.

-The FAFSA should be completed as soon as possible after January 1, 2014.
+The FAFSA should be completed as soon as possible after January 1 of any given year.

 3. Once you have submitted the FASFA, a Student Aid Report (SAR) will be sent to you electronically if you

 provided an email address on the FAFSA.
 Once you receive the SAR, please review it carefully to ensure that